michieriffic/appledevcommunities/README.md

 - Chat Groups / Forum (Slack, Discord, Telegram, FB Group etc)
 - Others

+Feel free to suggest other types by creating an issue.

 ### Format:

 Community Logo (Make width and height size to 50 - use html for this to work)